Improve Your Essay: Great Writing Is in the Details

-If you've been told time and time again that you express great ideas in your essays but your writing needs polishing, you aren't alone.
-The following tips from our term paper and essay editing service professionals can help you buff up your prose.
+If you've been told time and time again that you express great ideas in your essay writing but your writing needs polishing, you aren't alone.
+The following tips will help improve your writing skills and turn you into a great writer.

 Avoid repetition: It's an essay killer

-This may seem difficult when writing a five-page term paper on a single idea or character, but it is crucial.
+Though it may seem difficult when writing a five-page term paper on a single idea or character, avoiding repetition is essential to improving your writing skills.
 When you use the same words ad nauseam, your reader views it as a sign of laziness.
-Here are three tactics from our editors that will help you eradicate repetitive words and phrases:
+Here are three tactics that will help eliminate wordiness and eradicate repetitive words and phrases:

-1. The simplest approach is to eliminate the word or phrase from your essay.
-Reread the sentence to determine if it's really necessary.
+1. The simplest approach to improving your writing skills is to eliminate the repetitive word or phrase from your essay.

 2. If you feel you need to keep the idea, replace the word or phrase with something similar.
 This may mean substituting a pronoun for a proper name, such as he instead of George; or it may mean searching for an alternative.
 Use a thesaurus only to remind you of words you already know but have temporarily forgotten.
-Our essay editing experts warn against choosing unfamiliar words that merely sound good; this risky path often leads to the use of words with different underlying meanings, which ultimately can hurt you more than the original repetition.
+Don't select unfamiliar words that merely sound good; this risky path often leads to the use of words with different underlying meanings, which ultimately can hurt you more than the original repetition.

-3. The last of our techniques is more difficult but usually the most effective.
+3. The last of our techniques for improving your writing skills is more difficult, but usually the most effective.
 Begin by crossing out the offending repetition.
 Next, circle key words in the sentence (skip words such as a, of, while, it, etc.).
 Now craft a new sentence that retains the circled words but discards the repeat ones.
 This may require you to add more ideas to round out the thought, but our term paper editors have found that expanding on your new sentence in this manner will improve your paper.

 Active voice: Breathe life into your essay writing

-Our term paper editing service professionals encourage students to write in the active voice.
-For those of you who might have misplaced your grade school grammar book, this means that the subject of the sentence performs the action; it does not receive the action.
+In order to improve writing skills, we encourage students to write in the active voice.
+For those of you who have misplaced your grade school grammar book, this means that the subject of the sentence performs the action; it does not receive the action.
 Compare the following examples:

 • Tom tossed the ball (active)